 Selected Player Controls Panel

-Any button clicked on the Selected Player Controls panel will apply to the current selected player.
+Any button clicked on the Selected Player Controls panel (Figure 2) will apply to the current selected player.
 The name and avatar image of the current selected player is displayed to the right of the Select player button.
 Most of these toolstrip operations automatically add an entry to the game log.
 The current selected player is not necessarily the same player whose clock is ticking.
-This allows you to update scores and make adjustments for a player independent of whose turn it is in the game.
+This allows you to update scores and make adjustments for a player independent of whose turn it is.

 Select Player button

-Select Current Player - Select a player by clicking the Select Next button or the Select Player button.
+• Select Current Player - Select a player by clicking the Select Next Player button or the Select Player pulldown.
 Any buttons clicked on the Player Controls panel apply to the current selected player.
 The following information is displayed to the right of the Select Player button: current selected player number, player screen name and persona avatar image.

-Change Persona button changes the persona of the selected player.
+• Change Persona button allows you to pick a persona for the selected player.

 Scoring Toolstrip